 Federal law requires that promotional rates must last at least six months.
-Some of the best credit cards have promotional rates that last up to 18 months.
-However, you could lose your promotional rate if you become more than 60 days late on your credit card payment.
-If that happens, you’ll trigger the default APR – the highest APR on your credit card – until you made six consecutive payments.
+Some of the best credit cards have promotional rates that last as many as 18 months.
+You could lose your promotional rate before the promotional period expires if you become more than 60 days late on your credit card payment.
+Once you've lost the promotional rate, you won't get it back, even if you subsequently make your payments on time.

 Certain Balances Get Promo Rates